 2. Create a Support Network

 During your college years, you will embark on a journey to find yourself.
 This will require you to find out what makes you happy personally and professionally.
 As life gets business with obligations for school, remember to carve out time for things you enjoy.
-If you don’t know what you enjoy you may need to dig deep to find your interests and passions.
+However, it is important to do things that bring you joy, especially when dealing with depression in college, If you don’t know what you enjoy you may need to dig deep to find your interests and passions.
 This can range from taking leisurely walks, spending time with close friends, volunteering or taking a dance class for fun.
 Just find what you love and do it regularly to find balance in your life.

 4. Pursue Your Passion